neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 We also set `identical_tally_cell_fills = true`.
 This is an optimization that greatly reduces the initialization time for large [!ac](TRISO) problems.
-During setup of an OpenMC wrapping, we need to cache all the cells contained with the [!ac](TRISO) compacts so that we know all the contained cells to set the temperatures for.
+During setup of an OpenMC wrapping, we need to cache all the cells contained within the [!ac](TRISO) compacts so that we know all the contained cells to set the temperatures for.
 This process can be quite time-consuming if the search needs to be repeated for every single [!ac](TRISO) compact cell (210 compacts times 50 axial layers = 10,500 contained cell searches).